What is a South Africa e-Visa?

-South Africa eVisa for Tourism
+South Africa e-Visa for Tourism

 “Electronic visas will boost the tourism industry by cutting turnaround times for the issuing of travel documentation while ensuring the information of applicants is secure,” said James Vos, the Shadow Minister for Tourism.
 The e-Visa will make it much easier to enjoy what South Africa has to offer for many more nationalities.

 Requirements for entering South Africa